Last Updated on January 29, 2024 by Carrie Stephens

 Senegal parrots aren’t good talkers but may learn some vocabulary.
 Many Senegals can mimic 5 to 15 English words, but their skills will never be on par with African grays or Amazon parrots.

-While there’s no such thing as a quiet bird, Senegals are quieter than most parrots.
-Rather than talking, they prefer to whistle, chatter, cluck, and occasionally squawk.
+While there’s no such thing as a silent bird, Senegals are quieter than most parrots.
+Rather than talking, they prefer to make bird vocalizations, such as whistling, chattering, clucking, and squawking.

-Senegal parrots are most likely to talk if you:
+Senegal parrots are likelier to learn to mimic human speech if you:

 - Provide lessons while they’re still young.

 Male and female Senegal parrots have similar speaking abilities, so there’s no gender-based advantage.

 If you start training a Senegal to speak while young, it’s likelier to learn to mimic some words.
 Teaching an older parrot to talk is possible, but senior birds are more stubborn and set in their ways.

 There’s no set age when Senegal parrots will or won’t talk.
 Some never say human words.

 Owners report their birds mimicking words from 6 months of age, while others don’t start talking until they’re several years old.
 These factors influence a Senegal’s speaking age:

 - Personality (shy vs. outgoing.)